 - Serve soup with toppings such as croutons, minced chives, crumbled bacon, or a swirl of cream.

-- Pureeing the soup: If you are using a blender, make sure you use the cover and a kitchen towel over it in case the soup splatters.
+- Pureeing: If you are using a blender, make sure you use the cover and a kitchen towel over it in case it splatters.
 Also, only fill the blender about half way.

-- Stick Blender: I love my KitchenAid Stick Blender and I used it here to puree the soup.
+- Stick Blender: I love my KitchenAid Stick Blender and I used it here to puree.

 - Leeks: Leeks tend to trap silt and dirt in their leaves.
 Rinse the leeks well after slicing them and before adding them to the pot.

-- Reheating the soup: If the soup cooled down too much after adding the cream, switch the pressure cooker to the saute function (I like medium) and let it warm up, stirring occasionally.
+- Reheating: If the soup cooled down too much after adding the cream, switch the pressure cooker to the saute function (I like medium) and let it warm up, stirring occasionally.